 4. Will I be able to travel around?

 Absolutely.
 Within most of Europe, you don’t need a visa.
-Train is the most widely accepted (and amazingly efficient!) mode of transportation among students.
+Train is the most widely accepted mode of transportation among students.
 Airline tickets within Europe can also be affordable if purchased in advance.
-Gasoline is more expensive than in the U.S., which makes travel by car a questionable choice.
+Gasoline is more expensive than in the U.S., which makes travel by car a less economical choice.

 5. Will I be the only American student there?

 Far from it.
 The locations we send our students to have established themselves as centers of international education.
-Therefore those schools have far more international students than, say, Washburn has.
-There will probably be quite a few American students but you will also be able to make friends with people from all over the world.
-As you have probably guessed, we suggest you seriously consider the latter option since such opportunities don’t come about too often.
+Therefore, those schools have far more international students than, say, Washburn has.
+There will probably be quite a few American students, but you will also be able to make friends with people from all over the world.

 6. Will my cell phone work?

-For the cell phone to work overseas, it has to support the GTM standard and be a “tri-band” phone, i.e. support three different frequencies.
-But even if it does, keeping your current plan will be too expensive due to large overseas charges.
+For the cell phone to work overseas, it has to support the GTM standard and be a “tri-band” phone (i.e. support three different frequencies).
+Even if it does, keeping your current plan will be very expensive due to large overseas charges.
 Contact your provider for details.
 A practical solution is to buy a prepaid SIM card once you are there (and a phone, if yours doesn’t work).